 5. The Immigrant (2013)

-It is a story about rejection and austerity.
-The film portrays a vivid story of a woman who struggles her way through consistent denial and damnation and surely experiences the opposite of the heaven she crossed the ocean for.
+This is a story about rejection and austerity.
+The film portrays the vivid story of a woman who struggles her way through consistent denial and damnation and experiences the opposite of the heaven she crossed the ocean for.

 Cotillard approached this role with the utmost subtlety.
 You can see the vulnerability in her eyes and truly connect with the character.
 She is often compared to silent actresses because of this quality of expressing emotions using such few words.

 Similar to Marion Cotillard Movies – IT’S ONLY THE END OF THE WORLD : A SELF INDULGED EMOTIONAL ROLLER COASTER